salcido/discogs-enhancer/readme.md

 ### 1️⃣ background.js

 - Add a new property to the `prefs` object of `background.js`.
 It should be a `boolean` and have a unique name that easily identifies the feature.
-Make sure to add the property in the corrrect alphabetical position.
+Make sure to add the property in the correct alphabetical position.

 - Add a conditional check for the new `prefs` property under the `User Preferences` comment block.
 This should check the preference and create a DOM element that contains the necessary script files for the new feature.